 Where it meets the northern part of the Tugela Bank near Cape St Lucia, the inertia of the Agulhas Current carries it into deep water.
-This generates instability in the current (Gill & Schumann 1979) resulting in meanders and eddies (Pearce et al. 1978).
+This generates instability in the current (Gill & Schumann 1979) resulting in meanders and eddies (Pearce et al. 1978; Guastella & Roberts 2016; Roberts et al. 2016).
 Three eddy types have been identified in the Agulhas Current (Gründlingh 1992):

 - Type I meanders that comprise smaller shear/frontal features to a depth of at least 50 m, which dissipate over a period of days. - Type II meanders comprising the large clockwise loops generated within the Natal Bight.
-Of these the extremely transient Natal Pulse occurs when meanders move the southward flow offshore, enabling sluggish and occasional northward flow to develop close inshore (Schumann 1988).
+Of these the extremely transient Natal Pulse occurs when meanders move the southward flow offshore, enabling sluggish and occasional northward flow to develop close inshore (Schumann 1988; Roberts et al. 2016).
 The larger Natal Gyre is a clockwise circulation cell that extends from Durban to Richard's Bay, resulting in northward flow inshore (Pearce 1977a, 1977b).
-The Natal Gyre, however, is temporally and spatially variable (CSIR 1998), being affected by a number of Type I disturbances (Gründlingh 1992).
-The entrainment of cold water in the south may result in local shelf upwelling. - Type III meanders, which are the larger meanders that originate north of St Lucia.
+The Natal Gyre, however, is temporally and spatially variable (CSIR 1998; Roberts et al. 2016), being affected by a number of Type I disturbances (Gründlingh 1992).
+More recently, Guastella & Roberts (2016) identified that the Durban Eddy, a meso-scale, lee-trapped cold-core feature, which develops in the south between Durban and Sezela causing strong north-eastward flow inshore, is present off Durban approximately 55% of the time, with an average lifespan of 8.6 days, and inter-eddy periods of 4 to 8 days.
+Combined with the southerly flow on the outer shelf, the effect is the development of a semi-permanent cyclonic circulation ('swirl') over the entire southern bight. - Type III meanders, which are the larger meanders that originate north of St Lucia.